Dogs are elegant, amazing and adorable. There’s no other way to put it.

 The Jackweiler will range basic mixes of white, brown and black, with patches tending to land on its torso.
 Its head is round and masculine, with small erect ears and long, masculine legs.

-Their eyes are an oval shaped brown, and full of expression.
+Their eyes are oval-shaped brown, and full of expression.

 How Big is a Full-Grown Jackweiler?